polentino/redacted/redacted-docs/docs/usage.md

 ### Quick recap

-With the examples above, you saw a few good use cases of how `@redacted` could be used works:
+With the example above, you saw already a few good use cases of how `@redacted` works:

 * it works with case classes
 * it works with value classes as well